 - Other benefits as defined by the employment contract.

 While terminating employment in Brazil is not as difficult a process as in some other countries, it is extremely expensive.

 Navigating Foreign Employment Law

 When expanding overseas, don’t reinvent the wheel.
 Work with an in-country expert to help you navigate the complicated labor laws and employment process.
-A service like International PEO can help your team hire (and fire) employees overseas compliantly.
+A service like a global Employer of Record can help your team hire (and fire) employees overseas compliantly.

 Contact Velocity Global to learn more!